jlpteaching/gem5-assignment-template/README.md

 make mm-block-kj-native
 ```

-Before running your worklods on real hardware, answer the following questions in your report.
+Before running your workloads on real hardware, answer the following questions in your report.

 1. What is the L1/L2/L3 size of the processor you're running on? (`lscpu` or `/proc/cpuinfo` and Google should help)
-2. Can you use the information about the cache sizes to predict the best performing block scheme and size?
+2. Can you use the information about the cache sizes to predict the best-performing block scheme and size?

 When running on native hardware, I recommend using `matrix_size` of at least as big as 256.
 After running the workloads on real hardware answer the following question in your report.

 3. Which blocking scheme and size exhibited the best performance?
+Why or why not?
-Is this the same as on gem5?
+4. Is this the same as on gem5?
 Why or why not?

 ## Submission